plone/Products.CMFQuickInstallerTool/README.txt

 Products can be uninstalled and QuickInstellerTool removes the following items a product creates during install:

-portal actions,
+- portal actions,
-portal skins,
+- portal skins,
-portal types,
+- portal types,
+- portalobjects (objects created in the root of the portal),
+- workflows,
-portalobjects (objects created in the root of the portal), workflows, left and right slots (also checks them only for the portal), resource registry entries
+- left and right slots (also checks them only for the portal),
+- resource registry entries

 Attention:

-QuickInstallerTool just tracks which objects are ADDED, but notwhat is changed or deleted.
+QuickInstallerTool just tracks which objects are ADDED, but not what is changed or deleted.

-Second Attention:
-QuickInstallerTool can only uninstall products that are installed via QuickInstallerTool.

 Usage
 -----